-Department of Computational Biology
+Department of Computational Biology (CST)

-Created in 2006, the Department of Computational Biology (CB) at the KTH School of Computer Science and Communication is the largest computational neuroscience, neuroinformatics, and neurocomputing centre in Sweden.
-CB is also leading the Swedish INCF national node.
-Professor Anders LANSER's group, which currently consists of 14 members, is part of CB.
-His research focuses on attractor memory network models, and Bayesian approaches applied to neocortex, the olfactory cortex, the hippocampal system and the basal ganglia.
-Jeanette HELLGREN KOTALESKI's group, which is currently made up of around ten people, focuses on using computational modelling to investigate the neural mechanisms underlying information processing, rhythm generation and learning in motor systems, using basal ganglia as the main model system.
-The group uses methods ranging from simulations of large-scale neural networks, using biophysically detailed and abstract systems-level models, to kinetic models of subcellular processes involved in synaptic plasticity.
-All CB researchers have good access to HPC tools, via the Centre for Parallel Computers (PDC) at KTH, Sweden's largest national supercomputing centre.
+CST at the KTH School of Computer Science and Communication is the largest computational neuroscience, neuroinformatics, and neurocomputing centre in Sweden.
+The CST also leads the Swedish INCF national node.
+Prof. Anders LANSNER's group, which currently consists of 14 members, is part of CST.
+His research focuses on attractor memory network models and Bayesian approaches applied to neocortex, the olfactory cortex, the hippocampal system and the basal ganglia.
+Prof. Jeanette HELLGREN KOTALESKI's group, currently around ten people, focuses on the use of computational modelling to investigate the neural mechanisms underlying information processing, rhythm generation and learning in motor systems, using basal ganglia as the main model system.
+Methods used by her group range from simulations of large-scale neural networks, using biophysically detailed and abstract systems-level models, down to kinetic models of subcellular processes involved in synaptic plasticity.
+All CST researchers have good access to HPC tools, via the Centre for Parallel Computers (PDC) at KTH, Sweden's largest national supercomputing centre.
+The PDC forms part of the CST.
+KTH's in-kind resources to SP6 are SU/NADA resources made available to KTH free-of-charge and without restrictions or conditions on how resources are used.
+SU/NADA (The Department of Numerical Analysis and Computer Science at SU) is a collaboration between Stockholm University (SU) and Kungliga Tekniska Högskolan (KTH).
+The department's professorship, established in 1977, has been held by Anders LANSNER of the CST department at the KTH School of Computer Science since 2002.
+Some persons in the department are formally employed by SU...

-• Jeanette HELLGREN KOTALESKI (female) is full professor in Neuroinformatics at KTH.